 We want to connect you to people that can come alongside you, support you, and comfort you during some of life’s most trying obstacles.
 We offer support groups for:

-- Double Hope encourages and supports those affected by cancer, helping to navigate their paths with hope and strength from a faith-based perspective.
+Double Hope encourages and supports those affected by cancer, helping to navigate their paths with hope and strength from a faith-based perspective.
 We welcome cancer patients, survivors and caregivers.
-If you know anyone preparing for or going through cancer treatment, please invite him or her to attend.
-We have two meetings each month: the 2nd Monday from 11:45 a.m. – 1 p.m. and the 2nd Tuesday from 7 – 8 p.m.
-We will be meeting via Zoom until it is safe for those with a compromised immune system to gather in person again.
+If you know anyone preparing for or going through cancer treatment, please invite him or her to attend. will be meeting the 2nd Monday of the month from 11:45 a.m. – 1 p.m.
+We will be meeting in the Reception Room and also via Zoom for those who are unable to attend in person.
 Please contact Wendy Terry to learn more and/or to join!

-- If you want real and lasting financial peace in your life, Dave Ramsey’s Financial Peace University (FPU) is for you!
+If you want real and lasting financial peace in your life, Dave Ramsey’s Financial Peace University (FPU) is for you!
 Through his highly motivating and humorous presentations based on Biblical principles and practical methods, Dave will teach you how to successfully manage your finances.
 FPU is for everyone – young adults, married or single adults, seniors and teens, regardless of whether you are financially secure, just starting out or financially distressed.
-Please contact Mike Winter for more information on the class.
+Starting Tuesday, September 21 at 6:30 p.m., Church of the Saviour will be hosting a virtual, nine-week Financial Peace University course.
+Please contact Mike Winter by email or (609-922-3551) for more information on the class.

 We would love to connect you to a local Christian counselor to help you talk through tough times.
 Contact the Care Center so that we can put you in touch with available counselors.